 Maharashtra govt formation: BJP offered Ajit Pawar rotational CM post, claims Sanjay Raut

-Mumbai, Nov 25: In yet another sensational claim, Shiv Sena MP Sanjay Raut said on Monday that the Bharatiya Janata Party (BJP) lured NCP leader Sharad Pawar by offering rotational chief minister post.
+Mumbai, Nov 25: In yet another sensational claim, Shiv Sena MP Sanjay Raut said on Monday that the Bharatiya Janata Party (BJP) lured NCP leader Ajit Pawar by offering rotational chief minister post.

-The rotational chief Ministers post became the bone of contention between old Shiv Sena and the BJP, triggering a break up.
+The rotational chief ministers' post became the bone of contention between old Shiv Sena and the BJP, triggering a breakup.

 "They (BJP) failed to keep up their promise of rotational CM post to it ally but they were ready to give the same to Ajit Pawar", reports quoted Raut as saying.